 Police are still investigating this Athens pedestrian accident in order to locate the hit-and-run driver.
 If you have any information about this accident, please call 706-208-1718.

-The Law Offices of Shane Smith would like to wish Emily Bowman a full and fast recovery.
+Shane Smith Law would like to wish Emily Bowman a full and fast recovery.